ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/lorawan.md

 ```
 </details>

 #### set()

 This API allows the user to set the delay of the received window 1.
-The range of acceptable values is 1 to 15&nbsp;seconds.
+The range of acceptable values is 1 to 15 seconds.
 Whenever `RX 1 Delay` is updated, `RX 2 Delay` is also updated automatically.

 ```c
 api.lorawan.rx1dl.set(value);